munnep/variables/README.md

 # Example: Variables with Terraform

-Terraform output values allow you to export structured data about your resources.
-[See documentation](https://www.terraform.io/docs/language/values/outputs.html)
+With input variables you can define centrally controlled reusable values.
+[See documentation](https://www.terraform.io/docs/language/values/variables.html)

-In this example you will use input variables and output these.
+In this example you will use an input variable for the length of a random string you want to get created.

 # Prerequisites